tumblr/gocircuit/README.md

 * Treating local and remote goroutines in the same manner, both syntactically and semantically.

 As a result, distributed application code becomes orders of magnitude shorter, as compared to using traditional alternatives.
-For isntance, we have been able to write large real-world cloud applications — e.g. streaming multi-stage MapReduce pipelines — in as many as 200 lines of code _from the ground up_.
+For instance, we have been able to write large real-world cloud applications — e.g. streaming multi-stage MapReduce pipelines — in as many as 200 lines of code _from the ground up_.